shaunwest/universal-webpack-react/notes.md

 * Server-side-only routes should still use the index.html template
 * ~~Mode flags (SSR, no spa, etc)~~
 * Prod build
+* Server stuff: crashing after a db error
+* Webpack errors are too verbose on CLI

 ISSUES
 ======